 Speech and Language Therapy - BSc (Hons)

 Ross wanted to help people with a stutter like himself and become a speech and language therapist.
-Having been unsure on the prospect of university, he came to BCU knowing that the university was the only university to offer a speech and language course in the Midlands.
+Having been unsure about the prospect of university, he came to BCU knowing that the University was the only institution to offer a speech and language course in the Midlands.
 He’s now gone on to achieve great success, having accepted a place on the High Achiever’s Recognition Scheme and seen a real improvement in his attitude towards learning.

 "I joined BCU at age 21 because I wanted to become a Speech and Language Therapist (SLT).
-If there was another way of being able to do the job without the degree, I'd have done that as I really wasn't sure about university.
-BCU is the closest university to my hometown that runs an SLT course so I decided that was it and I was going to live at home while I studied.
+I had hesitation about coming to university, but getting a degree was the only way I could pursue a SLT job.
+Birmingham City University is the closest uni to my hometown that runs an speech and language therapy course so I decided that was it and I was going to live at home while I studied.

-Living at home for the first two years of my degree made it tough to join in with anything on campus, other than academic societies which function in the day time.
+Living at home for the first two years of my degree made it tougher to join in with some activities on campus, other than academic societies which function in the day time.
 I became a level four representative for SaLTSoc (The SLT Society) and then have become Secretary for the HARsSoc (High Achievers Recognition scheme) this year.
 I've since moved into the city and can't wait to join squash and running next year.

-Although I’ve enjoyed my time at university so far, I can't wait to graduate and get my registration to practise!
+I’ve really enjoyed my time at university so far and I can't wait to graduate and get my registration to practise!
 I've already thrown myself into university life, having gotten my Grad+ Gold award which took over 400 hours of work to achieve.
 The one thing I've worked towards and still progressing in is becoming a more confident practitioner.
 It comes through experience and work but I'm getting there.

 The reason I wanted to study SLT is because I have a stutter, so as you can imagine, public speaking wasn't my favourite thing.
 Through the opportunities I've had here, however, I've had the chance to give talks to over 200 people.